villano-lab/nrCascadeSim/paper/paper.md

 `nrCascadeSim` models many of these cascades at once and saves the energies along with other useful data to a single file, the structure of which is outlined in \ref{rootfile_fig}.

-% ^ this part feels awkward but I needed to explain what the figure is doing in the paper.

 \begin{figure}
   \includegraphics[width=\columnwidth]{joss_fig.pdf}